jmnolte/HCCNet/README.md

 ## Directions for Future Work

-- Considering the limitations in computing ressources, future work should consider a two-stage segmentation classification pipeline, where the patient's liver is first segmented and the resulting cropped image is then classified.
+- Considering the limitations in computing ressources, future work should consider a two-stage segmentation classification pipeline, where the patient's liver is first segmented and the resulting cropped image is subsequently classified.
 - Additionally, the procedure could be further enhanced by dividing the images into smaller patches and feeding image patches as inputs to the models.

 ## Reproducing the Results

 ### Requirements

 To reproduce the results presented in the project's [report](https://github.com/jmnolte/thesis/tree/master/report), access to a Nvidia GPU with a minimum of 8GB VRAM is required.
-However, training on a single GPU significantly increases processing time.
-To enhance training, the authors thus recommend the use of four Nvidia GPUs with 12GB VRAM each.
-All required package versions are listed in [requirements.txt](https://github.com/jmnolte/thesis/blob/master/requirements.txt).
-To ensure a fully reproducible workflow, install them by running `pip install -r requirements.txt` in your command line.
+Evaluating the studys' results using a single GPU may significantly increases processing time.
+To enhance training, the authors thus strongly recommend the use of four Nvidia GPUs with at minimum 12GB VRAM each.
+All required packages and corresponding package versions are listed in [requirements.txt](https://github.com/jmnolte/thesis/blob/master/requirements.txt).
+To ensure a fully reproducible workflow, please install them by running `pip install -r requirements.txt` in your command line.

 ### Workflow